 If the match time limit is reached before a winner is determined, the active player (as defined in the Magic game rules) finishes his or her turn and five total additional turns are played.
 For example, time is called on player A's turn.
 Player A finishes his or her turn.
-Player B takes his or her turn, which is turn 1.
-Player A takes his or her turn, which is turn 2.
-Player B takes turn 3, player A takes turn 4, and player B takes the final turn, which is turn 5.
+Player B takes extra turn #1, Player A takes extra turn #2, Player B takes extra turn #3, player A takes extra turn #4, and player B takes extra turn #5.

-Players take any extra turns granted to them by card effects as they normally would during the course of the game, but any extra turn counts as one of the five end-of-match turns.
-Once the fifth turn is completed, the game finishes regardless of any remaining card-generated or end-of-match extra turns.
+Players take any extra turns granted to them by effects as they normally would during the course of the game, but any extra turn counts as one of the five end-of-match turns.
+Once five extra turns are completed, the game finishes regardless of any remaining effect-generated extra turns.